bsgriggs/mendix-tree-select/README.md

 *Note: Checkable is only allowed if Reference Type = Reference Set*
 ![Selectable Objects Common](https://github.com/bsgriggs/mendix-tree-select/blob/media/SelectableObjects_Common.png)
 **Input Type** - How the widget expects to receive the selectable objects and how the widget sets the selected value.
 Detailed setup for both types below.
 **Reference type** - Should the user be able to select a list of options of only one option?
-**Selection Type** - Determines which items get returned if a parent and all of its children are selected
+**Selection Type** - Determines which items get returned if a parent and all of its children are selected (Only for reference sets)
 <table>
  <tr>
   <td>All</td>